JoaquinAmatRodrigo/skforecast/README.md

  `'cannot import name 'mean_absolute_percentage_error' from 'sklearn.metrics'`.

  This is because the scikit-learn installation is lower than 0.24.
-Try to upgrade scikit-learn with
+Try to upgrade scikit-learn with:

  ```bash
 pip3 install -U scikit-learn